eisental/RedstoneChips/README.md

 --------
    * Copy jar file to the plugins folder of your craftbukkit installation.

-After running craftbukkit with the plugin for the first time, a redstonechips.properties file is created in the server root folder containing the default plugin settings.
+After running craftbukkit with the plugin for the first time, a redstonechips.properties file is created in the server root folder with default plugin settings.

 You can change the block types used to construct a circuit by editing this file.
 Default values are gold block for outputs, iron block for inputs, and sandstone for the circuit body.